curl/curl/docs/CLIENT-READERS.md

 ## Invoking

-The transfer loop that sends and receives, will use `Curl_client_read()` to get more data to send for a transfer.
-If no specific reader has been installed yet, the default one that uses `CURLOPT_READFUNCTION`, will be added.
+The transfer loop that sends and receives, is using `Curl_client_read()` to get more data to send for a transfer.
+If no specific reader has been installed yet, the default one that uses `CURLOPT_READFUNCTION` is added.
 The prototype is

 ```
 CURLcode Curl_client_read(struct Curl_easy *data, char *buf, size_t blen,
                           size_t *nread, bool *eos);
 ```
-The arguments are the transfer to read for, a buffer to hold the read data, its length, the actual number of bytes placed into the buffer and the `eos` flag indicating that no more data will be available.
+The arguments are the transfer to read for, a buffer to hold the read data, its length, the actual number of bytes placed into the buffer and the `eos` flag indicating that no more data is available.
 The `eos` flag may be set for a read amount, if that amount was the last.
 That way curl can avoid to read an additional time.

 The implementation of `Curl_client_read()` uses a chain of *client reader* instances to get the data.
 This is similar to the design of *client writers*.
 The chain of readers allows processing of the data to send.